 America’s direct involvement in World War II had started two and a half years earlier in December 1941, following the Japanese attack on Pearl Harbour.
 Hitler subsequently declared war on America and the U.S. entered the war in the European as well as the Pacific theatres.

-Pearl Harbor and More includes my story “The List”, which is loosely based on a true story.
+My short story, “The List”, is loosely based on a true story and set around the time of Pearl Harbour.
 A high ranking German officer has been shot in a town in Western France.
 The Germans execute 50 hostages and threaten to shoot a further 50 if the killers are not handed over.
 A Jewish Communist, Joseph Mazelier, is on the list.
 Will Countess Ida allow conscience to win out over her personal security and help him to escape?

 You might also like: